-|How Do Results Look and What do They Mean?
+|How do Results Look and What do They Mean?

-a sample of results in high resolution PDF format, please click here.
+results in high resolution PDF format, please click here.

 Part A: Genetic Profile: Your unique genetic profile includes your allele values for 21 genetic markers distributed throughout your

 autosomal chromosomes.
-At each locus, you have two values: one allele inherited from your father and one allele inherited from your
+At each locus, you have two values: one allele inherited from your father and one allele inherited from

-mother, for a total of 42 dimensions used to compute your geographic ancestry.
+your mother, for a total of 42 dimensions used to compute your geographic ancestry.
 Your unique combination of alleles is used to

 compute high resolution Native Population, Global Population and World Region matches.

 Comments for this sample individual: At each locus, this individual inherited one allele value from their mother and one from their

 father.
 Each allele value is a number representing repeats of a particular genetic sequence.
 For instance, at locus TH01, this

 individual has inherited one allele of length 7 (7 repeats) and an allele of length 9.3 (9.3 repeats).
 Because these alleles are passed